agdamsbo/FreesearchR/README.md

 -   [gtsummary](https://www.danieldsjoberg.com/gtsummary/): superb and flexible way to create publication-ready analytical and summary tables.

 -   [dreamRs](https://github.com/dreamRs): maintainers of a broad selection of great extensions and tools for [Shiny](https://shiny.posit.co/).

+This project was all written by a human and not by any AI-based tools.